ibm-cloud-docs/codeengine/deploy-job.md

 1. Open [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your container image**.
 3. Select **Job**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that provisioning your project can take a few minutes.
-Wait until the project status is `Active` before continuing to the next step.
+Wait until the project status is `Active` before you continue to the next step.
 5. Enter a name for the job.
 6. Specify a container image for your job.
-For example, specify the sample `docker.io/ibmcom/testjob` for the container image which is a simple `Hello World` job.
+For example, specify the sample `docker.io/ibmcom/testjob` for the container image, which is a simple `Hello World` job.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 If you have your own source code that you want to turn into a container image for the job, see [building a container image](/docs/codeengine?topic=codeengine-build-image).
 6. Click **Deploy**.

 ### Creating a job configuration with the CLI